binlab/terraform-aws-vault-ha-raft/README.md

 ## Limitations

-Because **AWS** strictly limiting the size of **User Data** file, we can't put into the ignition file a very big certificate and keys.
+- Because **AWS** strictly limiting the size of **User Data** file, we can't put into the ignition file a very big certificate and keys.

   > User data is limited to 16 KB, in raw form, before it is base64-encoded.
 The size of a string of length n after base64-encoding is ceil(n/3)*4. [source](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-add-user-data.html)

   So in this case we need to select the size experimentally.
 For exactly knows size of the file, you can use debug mode

+- Requirements block and [versions.tf](versions.tf) may not accurately display a real minimum version of providers.
+A declared versions ware just an installed in the time of development and testing of the module and can give guaranties of working with this or higher version.
+If you use older versions of modules for some reason and can give some guarantees of working with it, please create an issue for downscaling some version to minimal needed.

 ## Requirements